albertcroig/Stewart-SVG-Projection-js/README.md

     - Remove redundant rows: Remove duplicate and transition rows where the laser is off, reducing file size
 - Log highest servo angles: Log the highest angle of each servo for the animation to the browser's console (press F12, then go to the console tab)

-## Files and organization
+## Files and Organization

 The repository includes Robert's original code in the "original_commented" directory.
-The root directory contains all other project files, heavily commented for clarity.
+The root directory contains all other project files, thoroughly commented for clarity.

 The original "stewart.js" file has been split into two files: "animation.js" and "platform.js", each containing relevant object information and functions.
 Visualization and interaction with the display are split into "default.html" (structure and info), "style.css" (styling and formatting), and "main.js" (logic).
 The basic functionality is taken from the "default.html" file in the original repo.
 Additionally, "textToSvg.js" handles the Text to SVG functionality.

-## Options
+## In-code Customization

-The default values can be changed implicitly in the code.
+### Add SVG Paths
+The predefined SVG paths are initialized every time the browser loads.
+They are stored inside the global variable called `SVGS`.
+This global variable is an array of objects, and every object represents an SVG, with the following keys:

+- **path**
+- **box**

+Add an object to the array, copy the path and set its corresponding bounding box in the `box` key.

-### Platform options
+### Platform Options
 The platform visualization is designed to draw in millimeters.
 The following options are available in the `initHexagonal` function of the platform object.

 + **wallDistance**: Distance from the origin to the wall's center.
 Default=820